kvarak/dnd/docs/_Classes/ranger.md

 - #### In the Corner of My Eye
     Even when you are engaged in another activity while traveling (such as foraging, navigating, or tracking), you remain alert to danger.

 - #### Light in the Dark
     You know how to make your lighting supplies last a little longer in the dark.
-You may roll with advantage when crafting (or enhancing) simple candles or torches, and these crafted lights burn for twice as long as normal.
+You have skill wwith crafting simple candles or torches, and these crafted lights burn for twice as long as normal.

 - #### Light Sleeper
     While asleep, you are still half-aware of what's happening around you.
 You may still roll Perception checks while sleeping, but with disadvantage.